jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    originating from NS world.
 When ``RAS_FFH_SUPPORT`` is set to ``1``, ``HANDLE_EA_EL3_FIRST_NS`` must also be set to ``1``.

+-  ``RAS_ALLOW_ERR_REC_ACCESS_NS``: With RAS FFH support default behaviour is NS world not allowed to access record registers.
+Use this macro to override this defualt behaviour.
+The default value of this macro is 0.

 -  ``RESET_TO_BL31``: Enable BL31 entrypoint as the CPU reset vector instead of the BL1 entrypoint.
 It can take the value 0 (CPU reset to BL1 entrypoint) or 1 (CPU reset to BL31 entrypoint).